liamross/interval-resizer/demo/README.md

-The source IntervalResizer.jsx file is actually outside of demo, in the root ~\interval-resizer\src folder, and is compiled down into minified javascript within the ~\interval-resizer\demo\src folder for use by this demo.
-As a result, any changes made to the original IntervalResizer.jsx won't be reflected in the demo until you run `npm run build` or `yarn run build` while in ~\interval-resizer.
-This triggers babel to compile the jsx.
+The source IntervalResizer.jsx file is actually outside of demo, in the root ~\interval-resizer\src folder, and is compiled down into minified javascript within the ~\interval-resizer\src folder.
+This demo uses the latest npm package version of interval-resizer, and so any changes you make in the jsx will not be reflected in the demo.
+Instead, try changing the demo reference to a copy of the jsx that you make within the demo folder, or just use it in your own program!